cncf/tag-contributor-strategy/website/content/maintainers/security/security-guidelines.md

+---
-# Security Guidelines for New Projects
+title: Security Guidelines for New Projects
+linkTitle: "Guidelines"
+date: 2023-04-10
+---

 ## Introduction